pingcap/blog/rust-compile-time-adventures-with-tikv-ep1.md

 Story time.

 ### Bootstrapping Rust

 I don't remember when I realized that Rust's bad compile times were a strategic problem for the language, potentially a fatal mistake in the face of competition from future low-level programming languages.
 For the first few years, hacking almost entirely on the Rust compiler itself, I wasn't too concerned, and I don't think most of my peers were either.
-I mostly remember that Rust compile time was always* bad, and like, whatever, I can deal with that.
+I mostly remember that Rust compile time was always bad, and like, whatever, I can deal with that.

-When I worked daily on the Rust compiler it was common for me to have at least three copies of the repository on the computer, hacking on one while all the others were building and testing.
+When I worked daily on the Rust compiler, it was common for me to have at least three copies of the repository on the computer, hacking on one while all the others were building and testing.
 I would start building workspace 1, switch terminals, remember what's going on over here in workspace 2, hack on that for a while, start building in workspace 2, switch terminals, etc. Little flow, constant context switching.

 This was (and probably is) typical of other Rust developers too.
 I still do the same thing hacking on TiKV today.

 So, historically, how bad have Rust compile times been?
-A simple barometer here is to see how Rust's self-hosting times have changed over the years, that is the time it takes Rust to build itself.
+A simple barometer here is to see how Rust's self-hosting times have changed over the years, which is the time it takes Rust to build itself.
 Rust building itself is not directly comparable to Rust building other projects, for a variety of reasons, but I think it will be illustrative.

 The [first Rust compiler](https://gist.github.com/brson/31b6f8c5467b050779ce9aa05d41aa84/edit), from 2010, called rustboot, was written in OCaml, and it's ultimate purpose was to build a second compiler, rustc, written in Rust, and begin the self-hosting bootstrap cycle.
 In addition to being written in Rust, rustc would also use [LLVM](https://llvm.org/) as its backend for generating machine code, instead of rustboot’s hand-written x86 code-generator.

-Rust needed to become self-hosting as a means of "dog-fooding" the language — writing the Rust compiler in Rust meant that the Rust authors needed to use their own language to write practical software early in the language design process, with the intention of lead to a useful and practical language.
+Rust needed to become self-hosting as a means of "dog-fooding" the language — writing the Rust compiler in Rust meant that the Rust authors needed to use their own language to write practical software early in the language design process.
+It was hoped that self-hosting  could lead to a useful and practical language.

 The first time Rust built itself was on April 20, 2011.
 [It took one hour](https://mail.mozilla.org/pipermail/rust-dev/2011-April/000330.html), which was a laughably long time.
 At least it was back then.